genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/08_run-the-application-docker.md

 ```
 </details>

-## Connect front end to server
+## Connect the front end to the server
-Since you created your project from a seed, you need to change the defaut API_HOST in the **package.json** in **client/web/** to the port we are using in the project.
+Since you created your project from a seed, you need to change the default API_HOST in the **package.json** in **client/web/** to the port we are using in the project.
 Change the highlighted line in your file.

 ```kotlin {7} title="client/web/package.json"
 {